raspibolt/raspibolt/guide/bonus/bitcoin/i2p.md

   total       7       0      27     3      37
   ```

-💡 If you do not obtain I2P connections in a lot of time, you can add some peers manually adding these lines at the end of the `bitcoin.conf` file:
+💡 If you do not obtain I2P connections in a lot of time, you can add some peers manually by adding these lines at the end of the `bitcoin.conf` file:

 * With user "admin", edit `bitcoin.conf` file